UPPMAX/naiss_file_transfer_course/docs/learning_outcomes.md

 - I can transfer data using rsync
 - I can transfer data using scp
 - I can transfer data using sftp
+- I can compress and archive files before transferring